danielmrhodes/G4TCX/README.md

 ------------------
 - G4TCX has only been tested on GEANT4 v11.0.0.
 - The GSL libraries are required
 - In order to use the file correlator.cc to sort and histogram the simulated data, a ROOT installation is required.
-ROOT is also required to use the scripts prob_reader.C and tensor_reader.C.
+ROOT is also required to use any of the scripts in the Helpers folder.

 Running G4TCX
 -----------------